eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 9.
 NHG dependents preserved (Ethernet6 is down)<figcaption>
 </figure>

+The dependent NHG chain all the way up from NHG 62 is untouched.

 #### Data Structure Modifications
 As described in the "route updating" section.